lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

       -- PRIVATE-KEY no ASN.1 wrapping -- }
 ~~~

-Section 9.1 of {{FIPS205}} defines an SLH-DSA public key as two n-byte elements,
+Section 9.1 of {{FIPS205}} defines an SLH-DSA public key as two n-byte elements:
 PK.seed and PK.root.
 The raw octet string encoding of an SLH-DSA
-public key is the concatenation of these two elements, i.e. PK.seed || PK.root.
+public key is the concatenation of these two elements, i.e., PK.seed || PK.root.
 The octet
 string length is 2*n bytes, where n is 16, 24, or 32, depending on the SLH-DSA parameter
 set.
 When used in a SubjectPublicKeyInfo type, the subjectPublicKey BIT STRING
 contains the raw octet string encoding of the public key.

-{{!I-D.ietf-lamps-cms-sphincs-plus}} defines the SLH-DSA-PublicKey and SLH-DSA-PrivateKey ASN.1
+{{!RFC9814}} defines the SLH-DSA-PublicKey and SLH-DSA-PrivateKey ASN.1
 OCTET STRING types to provide an option for encoding a Pure SLH-DSA public or private key in an
 environment that uses ASN.1 encoding but doesn't define its own mapping of an
 SLH-DSA raw octet string to ASN.1.
 HashSLH-DSA public and private keys can use SLH-DSA-PublicKey
 and SLH-DSA-PrivateKey in the same way.
 To map an SLH-DSA-PublicKey OCTET STRING to
 a SubjectPublicKeyInfo, the OCTET STRING is mapped to the subjectPublicKey
-field (a value of type BIT STRING) as follows: the most significant
+field (a value of type BIT STRING) as follows: The most significant
 bit of the OCTET STRING value becomes the most significant bit of the BIT
 STRING value, and so on; the least significant bit of the OCTET STRING
 becomes the least significant bit of the BIT STRING.